harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-overview.md

 ---
 title: STO workflows for blocking builds and PRs
 description: How to stop builds and pull requests based on STO scan results.
-sidebar_label: STO workflows for blocking builds and PRs
+sidebar_label: STO workflows for blocking builds and pull/merge requests
 sidebar_position: 10
 ---